Note-taking System with Native Vim Commands, Ctags, No Plugins

 - --

-Moving through paths#
+Moving through paths

-Any child index.md
+Each child index.md

-then g f
+(go to top) then g f

 - -

-Navigating the toc with ctags#
+Navigating the toc with ctags

 For this functionality ctags

-Running the following command within the home directory will create a tags
+Running the following command within the notes

 file that Vim will recognise: